FAFSA on the Web

 Loan Cancellation – Under certain circumstances, your student loan, or a portion of your loan, may be cancelled, forgiven, or discharged (in other words, you won’t have to repay it.)

-PIN Web Site – Request a PIN to access your student aid history online, to sign and renew the FAFSA and to correct your student aid report online
+FSA ID Web Site – create an FSA ID to access your student aid history online, to sign and renew the FAFSA and to correct your student aid report online

 Repayment – Everything you need to know